Become a Board Director

 All information is reviewed confidentially and with care.
 Disclosure of Indigenous identity is optional and voluntary.
 If Board service

-is not the right fit at this moment, some applicants may be considered for future Board or committee opportunities.Board Application
+is not the right fit at this moment, some applicants may be considered for future Board or committee opportunities.Board Applications

 The Indigenous Prosperity Foundation (IPF) is a national, Indigenous-led charitable organization advancing Indigenous prosperity by providing digital access, training, mentorship, and funding to Indigenous women, youth, and early-stage entrepreneurs across Canada.